Understanding Lactation and Insurance Coverage

 • Before your visit:

 • Ask for a list of in-network IBCLCs.
-If there are none that are in your area, ask for an out-of-network exception (sometimes called gap exceptions, NAP, or other names).
+If they can provide none in your area, ask for an out-of-network exception (sometimes called gap exceptions, NAP, or other names).

 • If you are limited to a low number of visits, request more coverage.
-It may help to get a note from your and/or your babies doctor - this should including diagnosis codes including but not limited to Dx P92.9 (Feeding problem of newborn), Dx Z39.1 (Lactation issues, mother) and Q38.1 (Ankyloglossia/tongue-tie).
+Getting a note from your and/or your babies doctor can help - have them include diagnosis codes to helping - including but not limited to P92.9 (Feeding problem of newborn), Z39.1 (Lactation care, mother) and Q38.1 (Ankyloglossia/tongue-tie)

-• Being told that they only cover lactation with your OB or pediatrician.
-They are wonderful doctors, but they are not lactation specialists.
+• If they tell you visits are covered only with your OB or pediatrician - they are wonderful doctors, but they are not lactation specialists!

-• You should NOT need pre-approval or proof of medical necessity (feeding a baby and protecting your breast health is a medical necessity!).
+• If they ask for pre-approval or proof of medical necessity - feeding a baby and protecting your breast health is a medical necessity/preventative care!

 • If you submit your claim and it’s not covered:

-• Some policies may count each use of the S9443 code (in the example above - one for parent, one for baby) as a separate visit, effectively reducing full coverage from 6 to 3 visits.
-(The visits are still partially covered though!)
+• Some policies may count each use of the S9443 code as a separate visit, effectively reducing full coverage from 6 to 3 visits.
+Keep in mind there is almost always partial coverage once this occurs, so it’s unlikely you would be billed for a full visit (more likely something around $75 per visit).

-• The Affordable Care Act (ACA) covers lactation as preventative care for the parent, but coverage for baby varies among insurance policies - some paying in full for the baby, while others trigger deductibles, co-pays, or co-insurance.
+• The Affordable Care Act (ACA) covers lactation as preventative care for the parent, but does not specify babies.
+This means some policies will pay in full for the baby, while others will trigger deductibles, co-pays, or co-insurance (this can be anywhere from $5-$100 per visit, depending on your policy).

 • Certain plans, like the Princeton Student plan or NJ hospital-based plans, may deny specific codes normally covered by Aetna.